sinanates17/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **Slider velocity changes that alter the scrolling speed of the beatmap are disallowed.** Slider velocity changes to unify the scroll speed in variable BPM beatmaps are exempt.
 - **Scroll normalisation must be done in beatmaps with variable BPM.**
-- **For difficulties using more than 10 keys that also use a special N+2 style,** special notes should be treated as being in the same lane as normal notes on the same hand, which means:`+`
+- **For difficulties using more than 10 keys that also use a special N+2 style,** special notes should be treated as being in the same column as normal notes on the same hand, which means:`+`
   - Special and normal notes played by the same hand cannot be placed at the same timestamp.`+`
   - Guidelines regarding anchors and jacks also apply to combinations of special and normal notes.`+`
+- **For difficulties using dynamic playstyles,** notes that are placed in one column should be treated as occupying other columns that are typically hit by the same finger, as dictated by the specific playstyle.
+This means:`+`
+  - Notes placed in columns that are typically played by the same finger cannot be placed on the same timestamp.
+Such chords require irregular finger movement not suitable for a beginner.`+`
+  - Guidelines regarding anchors and jacks also apply to combinations of notes on different columns played by the same finger.`+`
+  - This rule may be ignored in cases where one column can typically be played by multiple fingers, relieving the need for irregular finger movement to hit such chords.`+`

 #### Guidelines